What Is an SMSF and How It Works

 There may come a time to close an SMSF, such as when trustees no longer wish to manage the responsibilities or when membership changes make it impractical.

-• Pay out or roll over member benefits
+- Paying out or rolling over member benefits to another fund

-• Complete the final audit and lodge final returns with the ATO
+- Completing the final audit and lodging final returns with the ATO

-A professional SMSF accountant can guide you through this process efficiently.
+A professional SMSF accountant can guide you through this process efficiently and ensure all obligations are met before the fund is closed.

 Benefits of Using a Specialist SMSF Accountant